ryan-hamblin/bofoWins/README.md

 `:wq`

 Hit enter and wait for a min to see if a log file appears on your desktop called `voter.log` If it does then your cron job is running and your adding vote to bofo every min.
 You can delete the log file and watch it reappear a min later too if you’d like.

+## Notes

+* The file is set to run every 30 seconds using a JavaScript timeout.
+This means that using `crontab` the process will start every minute and the thread will sleep for 30 seconds and then run again before stopping.
+If this is an issue, comment out the `sleepTimeout` function at the bottom of the `job.js` file.